This is what the Boston Bruins do

 When Dan Bylsma says “I think the first team to score a goal is going to win this hockey game tonight" ... well, how does one expect the Penguins to react?

 The Bruins built the lead to 3-0: Nathan Horton on a rebound from Tomas Vokoun, and then David Krejci on a pretty passing play.

 Out went Vokoun, in came Marc-Andre Fleury.
 The Penguins cut the lead on a Brandon Sutter goal, but Brad Marchand – after tangling with Matt Cooke at center ice – scored 25 seconds later.

-But Boston's stars came to play in these two games.
+The Bruins stars came to play in these two games.
 Zdeno Chara was a beast.
 Brad Marchand had two goals.
-Nathan Horton had two goals and three assists.
+Nathan Horton had 2 goals and 3 assists.
 David Krejci had three goals.
 Patrice Bergeron had two points and faceoff winning percentages of 63 and 67.
 Tuukka Rask was impenetrable.

-Pittsburgh's stars have yet to arrive in the Eastern Conference Final.
-Sidney Crosby, Evgeni Malkin, Kris Letang, James Neal and Jarome Iginla are a combined minus-19 without a single point scored through two games.
+The Penguins stars have yet to arrive in the Eastern Conference Final.
+Sidney Crosby, Evgeni Malkin, Kris Letang, James Neal and Jarome Iginla are a combined minus-19 without a single point scored through games.
 Letang and Malkin were a special kind of terrible in Game 2.